SAP-samples/abap-cheat-sheets/20_Selection_Screens_Lists.md

 - `DEFAULT`: Defines a start value (can also be a data object instead of a literal)
 - `LOWER CASE`: Prevents the effect of capitalizing the entry made when the content is transported to the data object
-- `MATCHOCODE OBJECT`: Links an input field with a DDIC search help
+- `MATCHCODE OBJECT`: Links an input field with a DDIC search help
 - `MEMORY ID`: Links an input field with an SPA/GPA parameter in the user memory, i.e. data objects in the user memory accessible by ABAP programs.
 When calling the selection screen, the input field receives the SPA/GPA parameter value if the `PARAMETERS`'s data object is initial after processing of the `AT SELECTION-SCREEN OUTPUT` event block.
 The SPA/GPA parameters are set using [`SET PARAMETER`](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abapset_parameter.htm) and read using [`GET PARAMETER`](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abapget_parameter.htm) statements.
 See the names of the parameters in the `TPARA` database table.
 - `VALUE CHECK`: Checks input against fixed values defined for the domain of a data type.
 It can only be used for DDIC data types.
 Checks are also available for data types being components of foreign key tables.
 It is recommended to specify the `VALUE CHECK` addition with the `OBLIGATORY` addition as the check is also applied in case of empty input fields.